 The Drake evergreen Elm has long, weeping branches that cascade over the thick trunk to create a wide canopy.
 Drake Elm tree bark is mottled with dark grey and brown colors and exhibits a peeling or exfoliating effect.
-In the early spring, Elm trees produce small seed pods called samaras that are ornamental and droopy in clusters surrounding the leaves.
+In the early spring, Elm trees produce small seedpods called samaras that are ornamental and droopy in clusters surrounding the Chinese elm tree leaves.

-This fast growing shade tree is perfect planted as a specimen tree by streets or sidewalks, front yard tree, or anywhere the shade can be enjoyed.
+This fast-growing shade tree is perfectly planted as a specimen tree by streets or sidewalks, front yard tree, or anywhere the shade can be enjoyed.
 It is also perfect in a city park or parking lot as it is tolerant of urban conditions such as pollution.

 Drake Chinese Elm Tree Care